-Currently exhibiting in ‘Abstract Etchings’ - a Print Auction of fine art etchings curated by The Auction Collective.
+Currently participating in ‘Abstract Etchings’ - a Print Auction of fine art etchings curated by The Auction Collective.

 You can view all the artwork here: